kubernetes/enhancements/keps/sig-scheduling/5732-topology-aware-workload-scheduling/README.md

 // Placement is valid only in the context of a given PodGroup for a single cycle of
 // workload scheduling.
 type Placement struct {
-    // NodeAffinity specifies the node constraints for this Placement.
+    // NodeSelector specifies the node constraints for this Placement.
     // For Topology this is derived from topology labels (e.g., all nodes with label
     // 'topology-rack: rack-1').
-    // For DRA, this Affinity would be constructed based on nodeSelector from
+    // For DRA, this selector would be constructed based on nodeSelector from
     // DRA's AllocationResult from DRAAllocations.
     // All pods within the PodGroup, when being evaluated against this Placement,
-    // are restricted to the nodes matching this NodeAffinity.
+    // are restricted to the nodes matching this NodeSelector.
-    NodeAffinity *corev1.NodeAffinity
+    NodeSelector *corev1.NodeSelector

     // DRAAllocations details the proposed DRA resource assignments for
     // the ResourceClaims made by the PodGroup.
 This field is primarily used